-- Community Exchange: opportunity to share notable municipal achievements or updates - Legislative update (quarterly): update on legal precedents pertaining to land use and updates on state legislation of note and information regarding advocacy for NSPC or MAPC legislative priorities

-• Funding opportunities of interest
+- Community Exchange: opportunity to share notable municipal achievements or updates.
+NSPC will have a group exchange as well as an informal presentation from each community regarding a specific topic of interest during the meetings identified in the chart above. - Legislative update (quarterly): update on legal precedents pertaining to land use and updates on state legislation of note and information regarding advocacy for NSPC or MAPC legislative priorities - Funding opportunities of interest